LogoLogo

 I know this is supposed to be a short story but we are getting there.
 The next destination was a couple of miles east - the anchorage out in front of the Wooden Boat Magazine docks and boat building school campus.
 This anchorage, protected by the Babson Islands, is a favorite destination of the Penobscot Bay/Camden schooners, and a kind of Mecca for cruising classic sailboats.
 A very good place to look at boats.

 The mist was less misty, and the anchorage was waking up, so I picked up a vacant mooring and considered rowing to shore.
-I still had not decided where my final destination was on this mini cruise.
-I wanted to go to Bass Harbor on Mt Desert Island and hook up with Gary deLong (Savili).
+I still had not decided where I was going on this mini cruise.
+Maybe Bass Harbor on Mt Desert Island and hook up with Gary deLong (Savili).
 Click here to go to Savili Click your Browser's back arrow to return to this page.
-I wanted to end up in Blue Hill Harbor where I had stashed my car so I could get home for the weekend - maybe, I thought, I would just directly to Blue Hill and avoid another day in the rain.
+Eventually, I wanted to end up in Blue Hill Harbor where I had stashed my car so I could get home for the weekend.
+Maybe, I thought, I would just go directly to Blue Hill and avoid another day in the rain.

 Still not sure, I cast off the mooring and slowly motored out the anchorage.
-On my way out I noticed the familiar lines of a J boat, maybe a J29 or J30 on a nearby mooring.
+On my way out I noticed the familiar lines of a J-105 on a nearby mooring.
 It had a light blue tarp over the boom to give some protection against the rain.
 As I approached I saw that the name on its quarter was Ragtime.
 A J boat named Ragtime!!?
 This is one of the most famous names in our sailing world.
-Rod Johnstone, in 1976, designed and built a 24' one design boat in his garage in Stonington, CT, called it a J-24, named it Ragtime, and proceeded, over the next 30 years, to revolutionize the one design keelboat racing world, and shake up the sailboat world in general.
+Rod Johnstone, in 1976, designed and built a 24' one design boat in his garage in Stonington, Connecticut, called it a J-24, named it Ragtime, and proceeded, over the next 30 years, to revolutionize the one design keelboat racing world, and shake up the sailboat world in general.
 Click here for a link to his story

 As I passed by her stern a gray haired guy poked his head out from under the tarp.
 I vaguely recognized his face and said "Ragtime?
 You must be..."
 He responded 'yes".
 I had met Rod a few times over the years - we are both members of the Off Soundings Club - but to him I could have been anyone with all my foul weather stuff on and my Tilly hat pulled low.
 I told him who I was and I could hear his wife laugh.
 He asked where I was headed, and I told him I was not sure given the weather, but east anyway.
 He said he was heading the other way - back home.
 Then he asked "Was my boat an early Dolphin?
 "Yes, I said, hull #12".